zhoumin2/dpdk-ci-site/README.md

 ## Local Installation

+Python3.6+ is required.

+Try using the `./configure` script to create the environment.

-Setting up a Python virtual environment for CentOS 7 (you can adapt for more modern distros by just installing Python 3.6 and then running venv/virtualenv directly):
+Below is an example to set up a Python virtual environment for CentOS 7 (you can adapt for more modern distros by just installing Python 3.6 and then running venv/virtualenv directly):

 ```
 $ sudo yum -y install centos-release-scl